-- Vonage Business Communications: Top choice for seasonal, a la carte add-on options
+- Vonage: Solid choice for a la carte VoIP features

-- Google Voice: Great option for solopreneurs or startups that want a free business phone number with call recording
+- Google Voice: Ideal for solopreneurs looking for a free business phone number

 Phone.com & Best Alternatives at a Glance